MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 ## Report bookmarks support in your visual

-If your visual interact with other visuals, selects data points or filters other visuals, you need to restore state from properties.
+If your visual interacts with other visuals, selects data points or filters other visuals, you need to restore state from properties.

 ## How to add report bookmarks support

 1. Install (or update) the required util: `powerbi-visuals-utils-interactivityutils`(https://github.com/Microsoft/PowerBI-visuals-utils-interactivityutils/) version 3.0.0 or higher.
 It contains additional classes to manipulate with state selection or filter.
-This is required for filter visuals, and any visual using the `InteractivityService`.
+It is required for filter visuals, and any visual using the `InteractivityService`.

 2. Update visual API to 1.11.0 to use `registerOnSelectCallback` in instance of `SelectionManager`.
-This is required for non-filter visuals using the plain `SelectionManager` rather than the `InteractivityService`.
+It is required for non-filter visuals using the plain `SelectionManager` rather than the `InteractivityService`.

 ### How custom visuals interact with Power BI in the report bookmarks scenario